dhutchings1/Netflix-Data-Analytics/README.md

 #### 7. Who are the top 10 most featured actors in American movies?

 ##
-This repo contains the ipynb file and the data in a csv file
+This repo contains the ipynb file, the data in a csv file, and a Tableau Worksheet with additional visualizations